 Site Information

 Candidate Site Name:

 Designated Zone: Reference RFP, Table 1

 Exit No.:

 Physical Address:

 City:

 County:

 Zip:

 Charger Coordinates (approximate):

 Site Host Information

 Candidate Site Host Nar me:

 Site Ownership Status (check one): □Owner □Lessee

-The Proposer is encouraged to thoroughly review Section 15 of the Project Agreement attached to this RFP as Attachment 4.
+The Proposer is encoura RFP as Attachment 4 . aged to thoroug ghly review Section 15 of the Project Agreement attached to this

-If Lessee, please provide at a minimum, the effective date of the lease agreement with the site host, Assignments between affiliates or predecessors-in-interest (as applicable), a description of the leased premises (including a sketch), term length and any written notices of renewals or extensions (as applicable), and signature blocks with signatures clearly legible.
-The corporate signatory to the Lease Agreement (as applicable) must match the Proposer's corporate entity identified in its Proposal.
-Attach details, if necessary, in accordance with RFP, Section 5 (Proposal Instructions).

-In the event the Developer or affiliate of same is not the owner of record of the Site, or not in direct privity of contract with the owner of record, KYTC may reasonably request from Developer that it submit proof of ownership of the Site in the form of a recorded deed, master lease agreement, Letter Assurance, or other such document.
+Assignments between a premises (including a sk applicable), and signature Agreement (as applicable details, if necessary, in a ln the event the Develop privity of contract with the ffiliates or predecetch), term lengue te blocks with sele) must match accordance with the owner of recording of the Site in n, the effective date of the lease agreement with the site host, lecessors-in-interest (as applicable), a description of the leased gth and any written notices of renewals or extensions (as signatures clearly legible.
+The corporate signatory to the Lease the Proposer's corporate entity identified in its Proposal.
+Attach h RFP, Section 5 (Proposal Instructions).
+If same is not the owner of record of the Site, or not in direct ord, KYTC may reasonably request from Developer that it in the form of a recorded deed, master lease agreement, Letter

 Contact Name:

 Contact Telephone Number:

 Contact Email Address:

 Site Commercial Structure

-Describe the commercial structure for the Candidate Site.
-Include general description of Project ownership, financial flows between main stakeholders, and relevant funding/financing structure.
+Describe the commercial structure ownership, financial flows between

-Downit Ototuo

-Permit Status u normaite en ether d far the Car didata Cita
+Permit Status

+v v a vyašta av athav ad for the Con didata Cita

 Identify the status of all necessary

 Permit / Agreement Description Not applicable Required - Application not submitted Application submitted Permit received / approved Unsure if required

 Air /Land Use

 Electrical

 Structural

 Zoning

 Environmental - Water

 Environmental - Other

 Local Agency

 Other (fill in as needed)

 Utility Upgrade Information

-Describe what utility upgrades are required for the Candidate Site, including cost estimates, interconnection requirements, and service requirements.
+Describe what utility upgrades are interconnection requirements, and cluding cost e estimates,

+01/4 4 1/1

 Site Amenities

-Describe all amenities at Candidate Site, such as restroom access, grocery store, dine-in restaurant, Wi-Fi accessibility, trailer parking area, etc.:
+Describe all amenities at Candida Wi-Fi accessibility, trailer parking restroom access, ç grocery store, dine-in resta aurant,

-Site Access

-Describe Candidate Site access features (e.g., easement, lease, permit, license, etc.) for the construction and operation of EVSE.

-Site Details

-Describe major characteristics of the Candidate Site (e.g., specific street, building, or parking lot); explain why the Candidate Site is applicable for the Project; describe significant details of the Candidate Site, including vehicular access, surrounding roads and traffic patterns, EVSE location at Candidate Site, required utility infrastructure, including subterranean and above-ground utilities, including prospective installation or replacement of utility poles.
-Site upgrades required to meet compliance with requirements of 23 CFR 680 and the PA, signage description and location at Candidate Site, trenching location at or to Candidate Site, removal of buffer vegetation and/or trees, and mitigation of same if required by local land development code, identification of underground storage tanks applicable for those Candidate Sites on or adjacent to gas stations; and confirm the Candidate Site is compliant with all applicable requirements of the Americans with Disabilities Act of 1990 (ADA), 42 U.S.C.
+Site Access Describe Candidate Site access features (e.g., easement, lease, permit, license, etc.) for the construction and operation of EVSE.
+Site Details Describe major characteristics of the Candidate Site (e.g., specific street, building, or parking lot); explain why the Candidate Site is applicable for the Project; describe significant details of the Candidate Site, including vehicular access, surrounding roads and traffic patterns, EVSE location at Candidate Site, required utility infrastructure, including subterranean and above-ground utilities, including prospective installation or replacement of utility poles, Site upgrades required to meet compliance with requirements of 23 CFR 680 and the PA, signage description and location at Candidate Site, trenching location at or to Candidate Site, removal of buffer vegetation and/or trees, and mitigation of same if required by local land development code, identification of underground storage tanks applicable for those Candidate Sites on or adjacent to gas stations; and confirm the Candidate Site is compliant with all applicable requirements of the Americans with Disabilities Act of 1990 (ADA), 42 U.S.C.
 12101 et seq. and 49 U.S.C.
 322 or describe modifications proposed to make it compliant.
 This section should also include specific details on all major aspects of safety and convenience for customers using the chargers, including but not limited to: availability to the public (e.g., if it is open 24/7), sidewalks, lighting, protection of EVSE infrastructure, nearby amenities and hours of operations, protection from the elements, presence of on-site staffing, restrooms, and other relevant site characteristics that serve as safety features, customer amenities, or some other beneficial purpose.